inside.ewu.edu

 Pre-requisites: CSBS 320 or MATH 380.

-This course is designed to teach the students to critically analyze the literature in the field.
-In addition, they will be exposed to the criteria for good research and to evaluate how well articles in the field follow that criteria.
+Designed to teach the students to critically analyze the literature in the field.
+In addition, they are exposed to the criteria for good research and to evaluate how well articles in the field follow that criteria.

 EXSC 460.
 PHYSIOLOGY OF EXERCISE.
 4 Credits.